 Hotty Toddy, Gosh Almighty,

 Ole Miss By D***!”

-The Pavilion is located on the south side of campus nearby other athletic facilities like Vaught-Hemingway Stadium, the Track and Field facility, and the former basketball homecourt, the Tad Pad.
-Oxford and the campus of Ole Miss is located in the northern part of Mississippi at the intersection of Highway 278 and 7.
-If you're heading in from the north or south, I-55 is the major interstate which runs nearby.
+The Pavilion is located on the south side of campus nearby other athletic facilities like Vaught-Hemingway Stadium, the Track, and Field facility, and the former basketball homecourt, the Tad Pad.
+Oxford and the campus of Ole Miss are located in the northern part of Mississippi at the intersection of Highway 278 and 7.
+If you’re heading in from the north or south, I-55 is the major interstate that runs nearby.

-Tickets can be picked up at the ticket office in the main entrance on the north side.
-Lines are very short.
-You'll quickly get into the arena without much of a headache.
+Tickets can be picked up at the ticket office at the main entrance on the north side.
+The lines are very short.
+You’ll quickly get into the arena without much of a headache.
 There is a ton of room in the concourse once you get inside.
-Restrooms are brand new and spacious.
+The restrooms are brand new and spacious.

 The center-hung scoreboard is the largest in college basketball and is a big part of the overall atmosphere.
 Money well spent.
 Also, the lounge area is one-of-a-kind and allows those not zoned in on the game to mingle while grabbing a bite to eat.